darrarski/DRObservableArray/README.md

 > Observable array and observable mutable array protocols with generic implementations in Objective-C.

 `DRObservableArray` helps to create bindings with mutable ordered collecions.
-For example, you can bind _(view)_models array to `UITableView`, so it automaticlally updates with animation whenever you modify the array.
+For example, you can bind models (or view models) array to `UITableView`, so it automaticlally updates with animation whenever you modify the array.

 ## Usage